ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 I provide you an introduction to what I feel is the best way to see the future.
 It is to experience and create it using your unique knowledge, experience and strengths.
 It is not enough to build something, it is to build it knowing you existed and particpiated in it.

-But first we need to start with definitions
+But first we need to start with definitions:

 ## Startups
 - An experiment being done before product market fit